Iron Bowl: History

 Alabama continued to hold its home games for the rivalry at Legion Field.
 In 1998, Alabama expanded Bryant–Denny Stadium to a capacity of 83,818, narrowly eclipsing Legion Field.
-Alabama moved their home games in the series to Bryant–Denny Stadium in 2000.
+Alabama then began moving most of its more important home games to Tuscaloosa, and finally their Iron Bowl home games to Bryant–Denny Stadium in 2000.
 That year, Auburn came to Tuscaloosa for the first time since 1901 and won in a defensive struggle, 9–0.
 A new attendance record for the Iron Bowl was set in 2006 as the latest expansion to Bryant–Denny Stadium increased its capacity to 92,138.
 The record was reset again in 2010, after another expansion to Alabama's Bryant–Denny Stadium, when a crowd of 101,821 witnessed a 28–27 Auburn victory.

 Broadcasters

-In 2009 and 2010 CBS Sports and the two universities arranged to have the game played in an exclusive time slot on the Friday following Thanksgiving.
+In 2009 and 2010, CBS Sports and the two universities arranged to have the game played in an exclusive time slot on the Friday following Thanksgiving.
 The 2009 game was the sixth Iron Bowl to be played on a Friday and the first one in 21 years.
 CBS did not attempt to renew the agreement after 2010 due to criticism from both fan bases, returning the game to its traditional Saturday date.
 Although CBS has broadcast the majority of Iron Bowl games since 1996 through its SEC coverage, ESPN has aired the game several times, from 1995 through 1999, 2003, and 2007.
 In 2014, CBS's decision to broadcast the Egg Bowl due to a number of factors (which included contractual limits on how many times CBS may feature certain teams, and the larger prominence of the Egg Bowl due to its potential effects on Mississippi State's participation in the College Football Playoff) resulted in ESPN broadcasting the first Iron Bowl played in primetime since 2007.